bhermann/pccompanion/README.md

 ## Seating Arrangement

-When conducting a PC meeting in person, two reviewers should not sit next to each other, if a one is a reviewer on a paper and the other one is named as a conflicting reviewer for this paper.
+When conducting a PC meeting in person, two reviewers should not sit next to each other, if one is a reviewer on a paper and the other one is named as a conflicting reviewer for this paper.
 Using this tool a seating arrangement with minimal conflicts can be computed.

 ### Usage